jnv/bitoff.org/posts/2023-01-15-pocket-api-auth/index.md

     deactivate U
 ```

+#}

+{% figure "diagram-pocket-auth.svg" %}

+Pocket authorization flow (very simplified)

+{% endfigure %}

 The consumer app asks for a request token (“temporary credentials”) at the beginning of the flow, which it later exchanges for an access token.
 It's like getting a blank ticket and later validating it.

 In the Authorization Code Flow, the provider adds the authorization code to the callback URL, so there's no need to store any state during the authorization.
 In case of Pocket's flow, the request token needs to be stored somewhere, typically in a session or in a cookie.

 On the other hand, Pocket doesn't need to know a list of allowed URLs.
 Even if the user were redirected to a malicious client app, it wouldn't know the original request token and couldn't exchange it for an access token.

 The current version of Pocket API was [introduced in 2012](https://blog.getpocket.com/2012/11/introducing-the-new-pocket-api-for-developers-and-publishers/) which is the same year when OAuth 2.0 was finished.
-So, I think the authentication scheme ended up somewhere in between OAuth 1.0 and 2.0: it's mostly OAuth 1.0 flow without requests signing, which was also removed in OAuth 2.0.
+So, I think the authorization scheme ended up somewhere in between OAuth 1.0 and 2.0: it's mostly OAuth 1.0 flow without requests signing, which was also removed in OAuth 2.0.

-## Pocket authentication in Node.js
+## Pocket authorizatiom in Node.js

-Since no API client tool like Postman or Hoppscotch can handle Pocket's authentication scheme, I had to implement it on my own.
+Since no API client tool like Postman or Hoppscotch can handle Pocket's authorizatiom scheme, I had to implement it on my own.

 Luckily, there are a few Node.js libraries handling the scheme, but most of them are over 5 years old.
 I've picked [pocket-auth](https://github.com/mheap/pocket-auth) by Michael Heap, and got my access token with this code modified from the library's example: